-You’ll select the Google account where you manage Google Analytics, and the property (Universal or GA4) that you wish to connect to MonsterInsights.
+You’ll select the Google account where you manage Google Analytics, and the property that you wish to connect to MonsterInsights.
 Just a few clicks in the Wizard connects MonsterInsights with Google, without typing or editing any code.

 Once you finish, you’ll see the MonsterInsights dashboard.
 Click the View Reports button to see an overview of your most important web traffic stats.

 That’s all there is to it!
 If you have any doubts, you can use our easy step by step guide to connecting Google Analytics to your WordPress site with the MonsterInsights plugin.

 Step 3: Create a Trackable URL with MonsterInsights